Bluebox314/WarJavaProject/README.md

 ![image](https://github.com/user-attachments/assets/5a5347ee-633f-4b39-8886-a25e5e9539ef)

 # How to Run
 This project runs out of the java console, so to run it would require and IDE.
-A consol project cannot be easily exported as a .jar or .exe either, but the .java files may be viewed.
+A console project cannot be easily exported as a .jar or .exe either, but the .java files may be viewed.